Kclamberth/ytAuto/README.md

 All 3 items (channels.txt , copy.sh , and lastupdated.txt ) should be in the same directory as the youtube channel videos.
 Then, you can run this script manually, or you can set it up for use in a cronjob (that is what I prefer).

+NOTE: You may have to change the 3rd line of copy.sh in order to set the path of your show folder for jellyfin.